CuriosityQuantified/save-the-world/build-plan.md

     * Write `generate_video_prompt(situation: str) -> str` (using LLM 3).
     * Write `generate_narration_script(situation: str) -> str` (using LLM 4).
     * These functions take the generated situation and create the respective prompts/scripts.
 Aim for ~10 seconds of content.
-4.  **Integrate RunwayML API:**
+4.  **Integrate HuggingFace Video Generation API:**
-    * Write a function `submit_runway_job(prompt: str) -> str` that sends the prompt to the Runway API and initiates video generation.
+    * Write a function `submit_video_job(prompt: str) -> str` that sends the prompt to the HuggingFace fal-ai API and initiates video generation.
 It should return a job ID.
-    * Write a function `get_runway_result(job_id: str) -> str | None` that polls the Runway API using the job ID and returns the video URL once completed (or `None` if still processing).
+    * Write a function `get_video_result(job_id: str) -> str | None` that polls the HuggingFace API using the job ID and returns the video URL once completed (or `None` if still processing).
 Handle basic API errors.
-5.  **Integrate ElevenLabs API:**
+5.  **Integrate HuggingFace Dia-TTS API:**
-    * Write a function `submit_elevenlabs_job(script: str) -> str` that sends the script to the ElevenLabs API.
+    * Write a function `submit_tts_job(script: str) -> str` that sends the script to the HuggingFace Dia-TTS API.
 This might return audio data directly or a job ID depending on the chosen endpoint/workflow.
-    * If asynchronous, write a corresponding `get_elevenlabs_result` function similar to Runway's.
+    * If asynchronous, write a corresponding `get_tts_result` function similar to video generation.
 Ensure the output is a usable audio URL or file path.
 6.  **Basic State Management:**
     * Use simple Python variables or a dictionary in the main script to hold the current `situation`, `user_response`, `video_url`, `audio_url`, and `turn_number`.
 This state will be lost when the script ends.
 7.  **Create Simple User Interface (CLI or Basic HTML):**